itzg/prune-branches/README.md

 A simple CLI to prune local git branches that reference a remote branch that no longer exists.

+## Usage

+Run `prune-branches --help` to see the full set of options; however, typically you can go into the repo directory to prune and simply run it with no options.

 ## Installation

 > All of the following require Java 8 or newer to be installed.